 - The number of people reacting or engaging with your social media activity

 - Capture your activity by taking photographs or short films.
-It is important that you ask those that are taking part fill in a photography and filming permission form that you can download as part of our NSHD media and PR pack.
+It is important that you ask those that are taking part fill in a photography and filming permission form (you can download this below).

 - If your event is online, you can capture a screen grab of your event in action.